While many people may view a full-time service program as “time off,” at JVC, we see it as “time on” for the following reasons:

 Opportunities to pray, talk, and learn within the JV community offers a tremendous platform for spiritual formation throughout the service term and beyond.

 .JVC is one of the nation’s oldest and most established full-time service programs.
 The program model ensures that Jesuit Volunteers have ample sources of support for the whole person.
 Opportunities to seek support and guidance from a wide network are available both during a service term and for years after.
-Read about the circles of support.

 Peer support: JVs live in community with three to eight of their peers.
 The intentional community helps support and challenge each individual, teaching all how to live and grow together.